 At first, I was skeptical about trying the popular keratin treatment because of all of the mixed reviews I had read online.
-But in March 2016, I decided to take the plunge because I have always wanted easy, no fuss hair.
+However, I decided to take the plunge because I have always wanted easy, no-fuss hair.
 I went to hairstylist Nicolas Flores at Sally Hershberger LA, to do my first, second, and now third keratin treatment.

-Well ladies, believe me when I say this is something to bet on because it offers all of the results my frizzy friends are looking for.
-Below, I had Nicholas Flores break down all of the nitty gritty deets about the trending treatment so you really can understand what you’re getting and what the results will be!
+Well, believe me when I say this is something to bet on because it offers all of the results my frizzy friends are looking for.
+Below, I had Nicholas break down all of the nitty-gritty deets about the trending treatment so you really can understand what you’re getting and what the results will be!

 A keratin treatment is a time-saving treatment that can reduce frizz, soften your texture, and help with shine.
 A typical process for a keratin takes about an hour to two hours.
 We start with clarifying the hair, applying the keratin product on damp hair, and blowdrying it into the hair.
-Then, we follow up with flat ironing half inch subsections of hair in 3-12 passes (depending on clients hair type and texture.)
-A keratin is a smoothing treatment that tames frizz, adds shine, and cuts blowdrying time in half.
+Then, we follow up with flat ironing half-inch subsections of hair in three to 12 passes (depending on client’s hair type and texture.)

 Yes.
 I typically use two types of keratin.
-I tend to use a brand called Trissola and they offer solo, which is a formaldehyde-free formula, which lasts about 1-3 months.
-Trissola True which is their regular keratin formula for hair with frizz typically lasts 3-6 months depending on hair growth.
-Trissola True + is for hair types extremely curly and coarse.
+I tend to use a brand called Trissola and they offer solo, which is a formaldehyde-free formula, which lasts about one to three months.
+Trissola True, which is their regular keratin formula for hair with frizz typically lasts three to six months depending on hair growth.
+Trissola True + is for hair types that are extremely curly and coarse.

-I typically use Trissola True on Elizabeth because her hair is a bit dry in texture and she has more frizz than wave, therefore the True is best for you, as you want your keratin to last more than a couple of months and really eliminate that unwanted frizz.
-Additionally it softens and adds shine into your texture!
+I typically use Trissola True on hair that is a bit dry in texture and has more frizz than wave.
+You want your keratin to last more than a couple of months and really eliminate that unwanted frizz.
+Additionally, it softens and adds shine to your texture!

 It has been proven to lighten color by a level or two, depending on how many passes with a straightening iron.
 The iron is at 450 degrees, which is what seals in the keratin and is the last step.

-I usually always recommend 2-3 Keratins per year.
+I usually always recommend two to three Keratins per year.
 I usually recommend a keratin once before summer and again before winter.
-During summer months, you want to air dry your hair and the humidity and heat of summer can cause your hair to frizz after styling.
+During the summer months, you want to air dry your hair and the humidity and heat of summer can cause your hair to frizz after styling.
 Winter is also great due to hair drying out and losing shine, which causes color to dull.
-Keratin can add a lot of shine and can aide in making the hair feel silkier and softer.
+Keratin can add a lot of shine and can aid in making the hair feel silkier and softer.

-Some clients love doing a keratin every 3-6 months, which is what I recommend.
-It really depends on the clients hair and preference.
+Some clients love doing a keratin every three to six months, which is what I recommend.
+It really depends on the client’s hair and preference.

-Keratin companies are now starting to come out with more products trying to eliminate ingredients that produce formaldehyde – so far I have yet to try one.
+Keratin companies are now starting to come out with more products trying to eliminate ingredients that produce formaldehyde.
+So far, I have yet to try one.
 It is best to try and not breathe in any of the steam from the keratin since the ingredients in Trissola True form together and create formaldehyde.
-I’m always sure I have a fan blowing in front of the client so they do not inhale the steam and I wear a mask, which I highly recommend all stylists performing treatments like these to.
-And if you’re pregnant, stay away from keratin all together!
+I’m always sure I have a fan blowing in front of the client so they do not inhale the steam and I wear a mask, which I highly recommend to all stylists performing treatments like these.
+And if you’re pregnant, stay away from keratin altogether!

 It can be very beneficial to get a keratin.
-Over time, we loose our existing keratin with certain shampoos that are formulated with high sulfates or even color services that can strip away the protein.
-It does soften your hair texture so curly haired clients may feel it can soften your curl or even pull it out a bit.
+Over time, we lose our existing keratin with certain shampoos that are formulated with high sulfates or even color services can strip away the protein.
+It does soften your hair texture so curly-haired clients may feel it can soften your curl or even pull it out a bit.
 So, if you are a curly-haired client who only wears their hair curly I probably wouldn’t recommend a keratin.
 It also minimizes how long it takes to dry your hair.